charlestolley/python-snmp/docs/source/snmp.rst

 .. py:exception:: NoSuchName(ErrorResponse)

-   A special case of :class:`ErrorResponse` to make it easy for an SNMPv1 application to handle ``noSuchName`` responses separately from other error statuses.
-Here is a simple example:
+   A special case of :class:`ErrorResponse` to make it easy for an SNMPv1 application to handle ``noSuchName`` responses.
+Whereas most error-status values indicate an exception, SNMPv1 uses ``noSuchName`` as part of normal operation.
+Since this is a sub-type of :class:`ErrorResponse`, it must be handled by an earlier ``except`` block:

    .. code-block:: python